Articles by 'Ed Bratter'

 By Ed Bratter, Posted in Infrastructure

-If you are confused about Azure AD hybrid join, what it is, when to use it, and how to set it up - keep reading.
+If you are confused about Azure Active Directory (AD) hybrid join, what it is, when to use it, and how to set it up, keep reading.
 Azure AD hybrid join is for Windows devices and is one of three methods to associate devices to Azure AD: Azure AD registered, Azure AD joined, and Hybrid Azure AD joined.
-This article focuses exclusively on Azure AD hybrid joins and for organizations that use either pass-the-hash (PTA) authentication or pass-through-authentication (PTA).
-If you are using federated management via AD FS or third-p... read more.
+This article focuses exclusively on Azure AD hybrid joins..
+If you are using federated management via AD FS or a third-party tool, the hybrid join process is slightly different.
+What is Azure AD Hybrid Join? ... read more.

 • January 27, 2023